top of page

 ARE CHILDREN ALLOWED TO PARTICIPATE?

-We plan to live stream the event so family and friends should be able to see you on the track.
+We plan to livestream the event so family and friends should be able to see you on the track.

-You can overnight in the paddock beginning no earlier than 6:15 pm on Friday, October 21, 2022.
+You can overnight in the paddock beginning no earlier than 6:15 pm on Friday, October 11, 2024.
 You must request this when you register.

 Herb and Alex_edited.png